-You have the right to get accurate, easy-to-understand information and to have someone help you make informed health care decisions.
+You have the right to get accurate, easy-to-understand information, to have this information shared with your designated representative, who is the person you choose to act on your behalf, and to have someone help you make informed health care decisions.
 You have the right:

 - To have someone help you if you have a language or communication barrier so you can understand all information given to you. - To have the PACE program interpret the information into your preferred language in a culturally competent manner, if your first language is not English and you can't speak English well enough to understand the information being given to you. - To get marketing materials and PACE participant rights in English and in any other frequently used language in your community.
-You can also get these materials in Braille, if necessary. - To have the enrollment agreement fully explained to you in a manner understood by you.

-- To get a written copy of your rights from the PACE program.
+You can also get these materials in Braille, if necessary. - To have the enrollment agreement fully explained to you in a manner understood by you. - To get a written copy of your rights from the PACE program.
 The PACE program must also post these rights in a public place in the PACE center where it is easy to see them. - To be fully informed, in writing, of the services offered by the PACE program.
 This includes telling you which services are provided by contractors instead of the PACE staff.
 You must be given this information before you join, at the time you join, and when you need to make a choice about what services to receive. - To be provided with a copy of individuals who provide carerelated services not provided directly by WelbeHealth upon request. - To look at, or get help to look at, the results of the most recent review of your PACE program.
 Federal and State agencies review all PACE programs.
 You also have a right to review how the PACE program plans to correct any problems that are found at inspection.